GoogleChrome/developer.chrome.com/site/en/blog/chrome-110-beta/index.md

 Deprecation trial to retain legacy behavior of the `X-Requested-Header` on Android WebView.
 This header is currently set with the package name of the embedding app as the value, but this behavior will be removed in a slow roll-out.
 During the deprecation this trial will allow site owners to continue to receive the header while migrating away from using it.

 More information about this deprecation will follow in a separate blog post.
+[Register for the X-Requested-With deprecation trial here](/origintrials/#/view_trial/1390486384950640641).

 ## Deprecations and removals